DengPingFan/Polyp-PVT/README.md

 ```

 ## Questions:
-Please contact "xx@gmail.com"
+Please contact "dongbo.cv@gmail.com"

 ## License
-This project is released under the [Apache 2.0 license].
+The source code is free for research and education use only.
+Any comercial use should get formal permission first.